paduagroup/tutorial-lmp/README.md

 These commands specify calculations of diffusion coefficients (`compute MSD`) and radial distribution functions (`compute rdf`) and then the configurations are read from the `dump` file via the `rerun` command.

-Backup your `log.lammps` and run the calculations:
+Backup your previous `log.lammps` and run the calculations:

         mv log.lammps log-run.lammps
         mpirun -np 16 $LMP/lmp -in in-rerun.lmp > out-rerun.lmp &